brinnaebent/semantic-consistency-score/README.md

 #### Semantic Score
 To generate semantic scores for your data, refer to `run_score.py`.
 For additional details, see `semantic_score.py`.

-#### User Research
+#### Annotations
-Code for user research study is available in the user-research subrepository.
+Code for annotations is available in the annotations subrepository.

 #### Replicating Paper Analysis
 Code for the statistical analysis and plots generated for the paper are located in `analysis.py` and `plots.py`, respectively.